|(a) Except as provided in subsections (c) and (d) of

 or materials are subject to disclosure.

-(e) All communications in the mediation between parties
+(e) All communications in a mediation between parties

 and between each party and the mediator are confidential.
 No shared